-The notion of a Tobacco-Free Generation was first mooted to the global community in the 15th World Conference on Tobacco and Health held in Singapore in 2012.
+The notion of a Tobacco-Free Generation was first mooted to the global community at the 15th World Conference on Tobacco or Health held in Singapore in 2012.

-By the 16th World Conference on Tobacco and Health held in Abu Dhabi in 2015, the global community began to warm up further to the Tobacco-Free Generation notion, recognizing that this may be the end-game strategy leading to a Tobacco-Free 21st century.
+By the 16th World Conference on Tobacco or Health held in Abu Dhabi in 2015, the global community began to warm up further to the Tobacco-Free Generation notion, recognising that this may be the endgame strategy leading to a Tobacco-Free 21st century.

 15th World Conference on Tobacco or Health 2012 (Singapore)

 Tobacco-Free Generation obtained international recognition just 2 years after its publication.
-Under the astute leadership of Professor Ruth Malone, Editor-In-Chief, ‘’Tobacco Control’’ journal, she identified Tobacco-Free Generation as one strong contender of the end-game concept.
-The end-game concept arose as tobacco control thought leaders started recognizing that more of the same will not make much difference to the tobacco pandemic that will continue to kill 1 billion smokers in the 21st Century.
+Under the astute leadership of Professor Ruth Malone, Editor-In-Chief, ‘’Tobacco Control’’ journal, she identified Tobacco-Free Generation as one strong contender of the endgame concept.
+The endgame concept arose as tobacco control thought leaders started recognising that more of the same will not make much difference to the tobacco pandemic that will continue to kill 1 billion smokers in the 21st Century.
 Following this international recognition at the 2012 World Conference on Tobacco or Health in Singapore, the concept of Tobacco-Free Generation flourished globally.

 The International Conference for Public Health Priorities: The End-Game for Tobacco 2013 (New Delhi, India)